1707073Jafril/password-manager/README.md

    ```text
    https://github.com/1707073Jafril/password-manager
    ```
-2. Unzip the project and go to the directory of the project
+2. Unzip the project and go to the directory of the project.
 3. Set the database, create database user.
 4. Create tables using following commands.
  ```sql